 The Court recognised that the right to information, as an element of the right to freedom of expression, was not an absolute right and could be restricted.
 However, any such restriction would need to meet the same three-part test as any restriction on freedom of expression.
-It would need to be set out clearly in law and serve one of the legitimate interests recognised in Article 13 of the Inter-American Convention (which are identical to those recognised under Article 19 of the ICCPR).
+It would need to be set out clearly in law and serve one of the legitimate interests recognised in Article 13 of the Inter-American Convention (which are identical to those recognised under Article 19 of the International Covenant on Civil and Political Rights).
 Importantly, the Court also held the following in relation to any restrictions on the right to information: